🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 text = text.translate(str.maketrans('', '', string.punctuation))

-# Multiple spaces to one
+# Collapse multiple spaces into one

 text = re.sub(r'\s+', ' ', text).strip()